 Even gasoline engines have reaped benefits from computers.
 Maximizing fuel and ignition curves can enhance performance, fuel economy, or both.
 Many software programs allow the DIY guy to tweak these.
 No need for dealerships or manufacturer’s equipment.
 Regulation from the big 3 is pushing hard to put a stop to this, but time will tell.
 As for breakthroughs in the gasoline powerplant, there’s not much to write about.
-While I revel in the past, I do have concern with the future of gas, and the future of the combustion engine.
+While I revel in the past, I do have a concern with the future of gas and the future of the combustion engine.
 Somebody do something, soon – please.
 We need to win this war on diesel, gas or hybrid.

 Where are the game-changers in the gas engine?
 Where are the homegrown engineers of today?
 There is a glympse of ideas that are out there, but they don’t seem to get much attention.
 A couple to mention are the CSRV from Coates and the FreeValve from Koenigsegg.
 The CSRV (Coates Sperical Rotary Valve) uses a rotating sphere with valve ports machined in to intake and exhaust the air.
 This replaces the typical poppet valve.
 It also eliminates the need for a camshaft, lifters, pushrods, rocker arms and valve springs.
 All this is weight and friction that can be eliminated.
 Christian von Koenigsegg,

-Christian von Koenigsegg, founder of his namesake supercar company, introduced the FreeValve technology.
+Christian von Koenigsegg, the founder of his namesake supercar company, introduced the FreeValve technology.
 FreeValve eliminates the camshaft, lifters, springs and pushrods as well.
 However, the poppet valve is still used, being controlled by an electric actuator to open and close each valve.
 With the valves driven electronically, the computer can now open and close intake and exhaust valves totally independent of one another.
 While Koenigsegg is working with a car manufacturer in China, there is no sign of mass production hitting the USA.

 Hybrid Combustion Engine Technology